This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 As the giving and sharing of life.
 The concept of life as Hicks defines it includes ‘biological’ life.
 So, giving and sharing life involves nutrition and sexual reproduction.
 But, for humans at least, the meaning of life is not containable within a physical or material understanding of the concept.
 One has only, Hicks reminds us, to consider the vulnerability of our young, their inability to survive without the maintenance of those relational and social structures that effectively enable their nutrition and reproduction, and without the perpetuation of these structures down the generations.
 Life is, therefore, of necessity, ‘life in society’.
 And its giving and sharing requires action that isn’t limited to biological sustenance, but also involves the reproduction of social identity.
 The actions that accomplish the latter are what Hicks calls sacrifice.
 The Eucharist is the form that such action takes in Christianity.

-To give you a more concrete idea of what Hicks means by ‘the giving and sharing of life’, I shall have to say something of a practice to which Robertson-Smith and Durkheim refer as the ‘totemic feast’.
-Evidence for reality of the practice hardly meets the standards of contemporary anthropology.
-Yet Robertson-Smith’s account of it concerns us here because of its influence on Hicks’ understanding of sacrifice.
+To give you a more concrete idea of what Hicks means by ‘the giving and sharing of life’, I shall unfortunately have to say something of an alleged practice Robertson-Smith and Durkheim refer to as the ‘totemic feast’.
+Evidence for its reality hardly meets the standards of contemporary anthropology.
+Yet Robertson-Smith’s account of it concerns us here on account of its influence on Hicks’ notion of sacrifice.

 The potential relevance of this practice for the development of a ‘social’ understanding of the Eucharist, like that of Hicks, is evident.
-After all, Christian communicants, too, are marked out from the world, and united with each other, through an action that, in other circumstances might seem to resemble cannibalism – namely, the ingestion of their human deity.
-In either case, the food consumed offers both physical sustenance and (since what is consumed is the god) an active participation in the god’s spiritual reality.
-The participation is active in both cases because the ritual eating is not just an acknowledgement of an accomplished fact – a figurative expression of a spiritual and physical reality that is a ‘given’ of the believer’s existence – but a process which, through their ritual action, the worshippers contribute to maintaining.
-Just as believers have to eat ‘physically’ what the gods provide in order to sustain their physical existence, so they must eat ‘spiritually’ – i.e. in due consciousness of the nature and origin of the food, and of their relation to its provider – in order to sustain their spiritual being.
-Theologically speaking, this understanding of sacrifice recalls of the account of the Eucharist we find in the Orthodox theologian, Alexander Schmemann in passages such as the following:
+After all, Christian communicants, too, are marked out from the world, and united with each other, through an action that might seem to resemble – and, in former eras was actually mistaken for – cannibalism.
+In either case – the totemic feast and the Eucharist – the food consumed offers both physical sustenance and (since what is consumed is the god) the ongoing means of participation in the god’s spiritual being.
+Regarding the latter, it is important to insist that the ritual eating is not just the figurative expression of a spiritual and physical reality that is already a ‘given’ of the believer’s existence – but the ongoing means of producing and reproducing that reality.
+Just as believers have to eat ‘physically’ in order to sustain their physical existence, so they must eat ‘spiritually’ – i.e. of the flesh of their deity – in order to sustain their socio-religious identity.

 Sacrifice as social reproduction

-What is challenging about this idea, from a modern Western perspective, is that it refuses a unique status to the human relationships we are accustomed to see as genetic or biological ones – relationships we assign to a special class on the grounds that unlike all other relationships (such as political or religious ones) they lie outside the sphere of our active control, as a kind of fait accompli into which we are born.
-In contradistinction to all other relationships, deemed in some degree elective, these relationships of ‘blood’ are seen as rooted in a natural (i.e. biological) fact which precedes our very existence, over which we have no influence.
+This challenges our commonsense assumptions in that it refuses a unique status to the human relationships we are accustomed to see as genetic or biological ones.
+These are relationships we assign to a special category on the grounds that unlike all other relationships (such as political or religious ones) they lie outside the sphere of our active control, as a kind of fait accompli into which we are born.
+In contradistinction to all other relationships, deemed in some degree ‘elective’, our own culture sees these relationships of ‘blood’ as rooted in a natural (i.e. biological) fact which precedes our very existence, and over which we have no influence.
 As we like to say: ‘You choose your friends, but not your family’

 By contrast, Hicks’ understanding of kinship sees all social bonds – even the closest – as ultimately produced and reproduced through ongoing cultural activity.
-The evocation of Robertson-Smith’s totemic feast in support of this idea leads Hicks to more generalized, and I suspect, conjectural, claims as to the role of sharing food or blood as means of creating relatedness that have none of the once-and-for-all-ness of the fertilized egg, and often require extended cultural activity down the generations.
-What is more, the kinship so produced is not always an all-or-nothing thing, but can be present in varying degrees.
-It is tempting for us to assume that the obligations thereby created would be less binding, more comparable to those we classify voluntary or elective.
-But this is not at all the implication of Hicks’ argument.
-Rather, he sees these relationships (like those reproduced through the totemic feast) as equally constitutive of group identity, and as establishing what the community perceives as a natural order – no less definitive than the natural order we see as constituted uniquely through sexual intercourse, though differing from the latter in respect to its need for ongoing cultural maintenance.
+The evocation of Robertson-Smith’s totemic feast in support of this idea leads Hicks to more generalized, and I suspect, conjectural, claims as to the role of sharing food or blood as means of creating relatedness.
+These means have none of the once-and-for-all-ness of the fertilized egg, and often require extended cultural activity down the generations.
+Moreover, the kinship so produced is not always an all-or-nothing thing, but can be present in varying degrees.
+We might assume that the obligations created in this way would be less binding, more comparable to those we classify as voluntary or elective.
+But this is not at all the case.
+The relationships produced through ritual are, in Hicks’ view, every bit as binding as those we would categorize as biological, and establish a natural order no less absolute than the order which we would see as constituted uniquely through sexual intercourse – though, of course, it differs from the latter in respect to its need for ongoing cultural maintenance.

-The absence, for Hicks, of any essential qualitative distinction of biological and ritual relatedness such as would relegate the latter to the status of being ‘merely symbolic’, i.e. non-literal, effectively allows the Eucharist to be categorized with archaic rituals such as the totemic feast, and the community it reproduces (i.e. the Church) with the tribes, clans and families reproduced by archaic ritual.
-Both operations – that of the Eucharist and the totemic feast – constitute, from Hicks’ perspective, forms of (for want of a better word) ‘engendering’ brought about through sacrifice (i.e. socio-symbolic action).
+The absence, for Hicks, of any essential qualitative distinction between biological and ritual kinship such as would relegate the latter to the status of the non-literal (and hence ‘merely symbolic) aligns the Eucharist with archaic rituals such as the totemic feast, and places the community it reproduces (i.e. the Church) in the same category as the tribes, clans and families reproduced by archaic ritual.
+Both operations – that of the Eucharist and the totemic feast – constitute, from Hicks’ perspective, means of engendering kinship through socio-symbolic means.

-An implication of this (though not one particularly brought to our attention by Hicks’ text) is that the distinction thus overridden by archaic societies – that between biological and cultural relatedness – does not, as we might suppose, constitute a universal of the human condition, but belongs to an understanding of kinship specific to Western modernity.
-Here, the role of ritual symbolism in establishing relatedness seems to decline with the growing naturalization of the biological understanding of kinship.
-Needless to say, our privileging of certain relationships as ‘biological’, hence ‘natural’ – however ‘scientifically’ justified as a reflection of objective realities ascertainable through genetics) – conceals the operation, at least where kinship is concerned, of what is also an ideational principle – no less in our own case than in archaic societies.
-Kinship being a cultural construct, the claim of certain relationships to be ‘natural’ reflects not ‘nature itself’ but the ‘naturalization’ of something that is ultimately ideational.(2)
+An implication of this (not specifically brought to our attention by Hicks) is that the modern distinction between biological and cultural relatedness, overridden as it is by archaic societies, does not constitute a universal of the human condition, but belongs to a conception of kinship specific to ourselves.
+In Western modernity, the role of ritual symbolism in social reproduction would seem to have given way to a bio-genetic understanding of kinship.
+Needless to say, this bio-genetic understanding – however ‘scientifically’ justified as a reflection of objective realities ascertainable through genetics – conceals the operation of an ideation of kinship, no more universal, and no less specific to its cultural setting (i.e. Western modernity) than the kinship ideation of archaic societies.
+Since kinship is a cultural construct, the claim of certain relationships to be ‘natural’ reflects, not ‘nature’ itself’, but the ‘naturalization’ of a cultural construct.(2)

-Sadly, this naturalization of the biological – and the corresponding de-naturalization of the socio symbolic – tends to empty sacrificial ritual – including the Eucharist – of its social reproductive meaning.
-We reduce the Eucharist to something individual and devotional; or else, if we hang on to the theological belief that it has an institutional importance (e.g. that ‘the Eucharist gives the Church’), we do so without understanding.
-However, to the extent that we can allow Hicks’ and Robertson-Smith’s ethnography to relativize the preconceptions of our own secular modernity and open our minds to a world that does not naturalize the biological, a veil is lifted on the socio-reproductive dimension of eucharistic sacrifice.
-We can begin to grasp the possibility of understanding nature as something which humanity, through sacrifice, actively engages in sustaining rather than as something extrinsic to human culture.
-This is a perspective from which it makes sense to compare the Eucharist and the totemic feast as two instances of the reproduction of social institutions through socio-symbolic actions involving the consumption of flesh and blood.
+It is this naturalization of a biogenetic ideation of kinship – and the corresponding de-naturalization of ritual (i.e. socio- symbolic) ideations – that drains sacrificial ritual, such as the Eucharist, of its socio-reproductive meaning.
+As a result, the Eucharist is reduced to something individual and devotional; or else, if we hang on to the theological belief in its institutional significance (e.g. with the claim that ‘the Eucharist gives the Church’), we do so without understanding.
+However, if we allow the arguments of Hicks and Robertson-Smith to unsettle the preconceptions of our own secular modernity and open our minds to a world that does not naturalize the biological, we lift a veil on the potential socio-reproductive function of eucharistic sacrifice.
+We begin to see our way to an understanding of nature, not as extrinsic and anterior to human culture, but as something humans actively engage in producing and reproducing through socio-symbolic ritual.
+We thereby gain a perspective from which it makes sense to class the Christian and archaic ritual together as examples of the kind of socio-symbolic practices that produce and reproduce social identities.

-Yet, the adoption of a social perspective on religion does not necessitate a reductive approach such as Durkheim’s.
-And the alternative offered by Hicks serves to remind us of the fact.
-While the latter entirely shares with Durkheim the fundamental intuition that ‘religion is an eminently social thing’, he also holds, very much in contra-distinction to Durkheim, that the opposite is equally the case: namely, that society is an eminently religious thing.
-In his view, the network of our social relationships (‘society’) extends beyond those entertained between living humans to include also relationships that link living humans with their forbears and gods.
+Thankfully, however, the work of Hicks is there to remind us that the adoption of a social perspective on religion need not imply reductivism.
+While assenting to Durkheim’s fundamental intuition of the social nature of religion, Hicks also insists, in marked contra-distinction to Durkheim, on the religious nature of the social.
+In Hicks’ view, the network of our social relationships (‘society’) extends far beyond those entertained between living humans to encompass those that link living humans with their forbears and gods.

-Christians have, therefore, no reason to be shy of a social perspective.
-Indeed, they have every reason to promote it since, on closer analysis, it turns out to be no more undermining of the traditional Christian notions than of contemporary secular ones.
-Far from posing a threat to Christian belief, the anthropological understanding of ritual as socio-symbolic serves to unsettle enculturated secular notions in a manner entirely conducive to a more even-handed appreciation of their relative merits.
-And, the socio-reproduction function of the Eucharist – i.e. its role in constituting the Church – becomes nothing that a theologian, or anyone else, for that matter, need scratch their heads over.
+I would conclude, therefore, that Christians have no need to fear a social perspective.
+Far from posing a threat to Christianity the anthropological understanding of ritual as socio-symbolic unsettles enculturated notions of secularism in a manner entirely conducive to a more even-handed assessment of their relative merits.
+As for the socio-reproduction function of the Eucharist, it is nothing that a theologian – or anyone else, for that matter – need scratch their heads over.

 The evidence of social anthropology